 Inherited retinal diseases affect millions of people worldwide, causing loss of vision in adults and children alike.
-In Australia, one every 1500 children are born with an inherited retinal disease.
+In Australia, one in every 1500 children is born with an inherited retinal disease.
 The many diseases within this group are caused by one (or several) of thousands of known genetic anomalies in more than 200 genes.

 Inherited retinal diseases are the result of an imperfection in a minuscule gene that causes an incorrect protein to be supplied to the retina.
 Over time this causes photoreceptor cells to die and leads to progressive loss of vision.
 Some rarer inherited retinal diseases affect other parts of the body, for example Usher Syndrome, which affects hearing as well as sight.